rackerlabs/rackspace-how-to/content/dedicated-hosting/add-new-vpn-user-myrackspace-portal.md

 - VPN-filters
 - Group-lock
 - Framed IP addresses
-- Remove a VPN user
+- VPN user removal
-- Modify a VPN user password
+- VPN user password modification

 If you require any of the above modifications, open a ticket, and Rackspace Support will process your request manually.